August 17th, 2023|

 - $15,000 coverage for bodily injuries or death of one individual.

 - $30,000 coverage for bodily injuries or death of multiple individuals.

 California uses pure comparative negligence for car accidents.
 This means that responsibility can be shared when determining who is at fault.
 So, you may be entitled to receive compensation for injuries and damages even if you are partially at fault for a car accident.

 This system is beneficial for both plaintiffs and defendants.
 Even if the plaintiff’s degree of fault exceeds the defendant’s, they can still recover a percentage of the damages awarded.
 For example, if a jury determines that the plaintiff is 80% at fault and the defendant is 20% at fault, then the defendant only pays 20% of the damages amount to the plaintiff.

-If you are involved in an auto accident in California, the state’s at-fault insurance laws protect you no matter the degree of fault assigned to you.
-However, to ensure you receive compensation for your injuries and any damage to your vehicle, you need an experienced personal injury attorney to navigate the complex California legal system.
+If you are involved in an auto accident in California, the state’s at-fault insurance laws protect you even if you are partially at fault.
+However, to ensure you receive compensation for your injuries and any damage to your vehicle, you need an experienced San Francisco personal injury attorney to navigate the complex California legal system.

 The car accident attorneys at Berg Injury Lawyers can help gather the evidence to determine liability in your case and represent you in court.
 Contact us for a free consultation, and let us help you fight for the compensation you deserve.